 Prajakta Koli started off as a radio jockey, but her life changed drastically after a digital content creator from the network, One Digital Entertainment, spotted her and realised her potential.
-After much contemplation she decided to give it a shot in 2015, and today, in a span of 3 years, her channel is one of the fastest growing adding an average of 50,000 new subscribers every week.
+After much contemplation, she decided to give it a shot in 2015.
+Today, in a span of 3 years, her channel is one of the fastest growing adding an average of 50,000 new subscribers every week.
 All pictures/Prajakta Koli Instagram

 Prajakta Koli's knack to connect with her audience on a personal level is one of her most noted abilities.
 Prajakta is frequently called as a special guest to various on-ground events like the YouTube FanFest and Comic-Con, where she receives a spectacular response

 The Thane girl who has become the latest comic talent in town, insists by saying, " But I am not a comedian."
 "Comedy is very tough, and I can't do it at all."
 Prajakta Koli also collaborated with Collins Key, one of the biggest YouTubers with over 11 Million subscribers and was also announced as the Viral Queen of 2017 at the IWM Digital awards